jupiterjs/javascriptmvc-site/public/tutorials/examples.md

 ## [srchr Srchr]

 Srchr searches multiple services (like Flickr, Upcoming, and Twitter) and saves the results between page requests.
-It is based on the Rebecca Murphey's
+It is based on Rebecca Murphey's
 [example app](http://blog.rebeccamurphey.com/2010/03/15/srchr-crowdsourcing-javascript-wisdom).

 This article covers: